 - Unstable angina refers to chest pain and other warning signs that a heart attack may happen soon.
-It is most often caused by blood clots in the arteries.
+It is most often caused by blood clots in the arteries that partially block them.

 Some people may be given drugs to break up the clot if the artery is completely blocked.

 - These drugs are called thrombolytics, or clot-busting drugs.

 - They are only given for a type of heart attack, where certain changes are noted on the ECG.
 This type of heart attack is called an ST segment elevation myocardial infarction (STEMI).

 - These drugs should be given as soon as possible after the chest pain first occurs (most often in less than 12 hours).